helm/charts/incubator/elasticsearch/README.md

 ## Deleting the Charts

-Deletion of the PetSet doesn't cascade to deleting associated Pods and PVCs.
+Deletion of the StatefulSet doesn't cascade to deleting associated Pods and PVCs.
 To delete them:

 ```
 $ kubectl delete pods -l release=my-release,type=data